-European site Physical damage/loss of habitat Non-physical disturbance (noise, vibration and light pollution) Air pollution Impacts of recreation Cat predation Water quantity and quality Sherwood Forest ppSPA LSE uncertain (off-site) - alone LSE uncertain (off-site) LSE uncertain - alone and in- combination LSE uncertain - alone and in- combination No LSE No LSE
+European site Physical damage/loss of habitat Non-physical disturbance (noise, vibration and light pollution) Air pollution Impacts of recreation Cat predation Water quantity and quality Sherwood Forest ppSPA LSE uncertain (off-site) - alone and in- combination LSE uncertain (off-site) LSE uncertain - alone and incombination LSE uncertain - alone and incombination No LSE No LSE

-European site Physical damage/loss of habitat Non-physical disturbance (noise, vibration and light pollution) Air pollution Impacts of recreation Cat predation Water quantity and quality and in- combination

-Chapter 5 Appropriate Assessment

-5.1 Following the screening stage, the plan-making authority is required under Regulation 105 of the Habitats Regulations 2017 (as amended) to make an 'Appropriate Assessment' of the implications of the plan for European sites, in view of their conservation objectives.

-5.2 European Commission Guidance states that the Appropriate Assessment should consider the impacts of the plan (either alone or in-combination with other projects or plans) on the integrity of European sites with respect to their conservation objectives and to their structure and function.

-5.3 The Appropriate Assessment stage seeks to determine whether implementation of the Bassetlaw Local Plan will result in an adverse effect on the integrity of the whole European site in question (many European sites are made up of a number of fragments of habitat).
-This stage therefore needs to focus on those impacts judged likely to have a significant effect on the qualifying features of European sites, or where insufficient certainty regarding this remained at the screening stage.
+- 5.1 Following the screening stage, the plan-making authority is required under Regulation 105 of the Habitats Regulations 2017 (as amended) to make an 'Appropriate Assessment' of the implications of the plan for European sites, in view of their conservation objectives. - 5.2 European Commission Guidance35 states that the Appropriate Assessment should consider the impacts of the plan (either alone or in-combination with other projects or plans) on the integrity of European sites with respect to their conservation objectives and to their structure and function. - 5.3 This stage seeks to determine whether implementation of the Bassetlaw Local Plan will result in an adverse effect on the integrity of the whole European site in question (many European sites are made up of a number of fragments of habitat).
 It also considers the potential for in-combination effects from development proposed in neighbouring authorities' Local Plans.
-At this stage, consideration is also given to mitigation measures that already are or may be included in the Local Plan to reduce the likelihood and significance of effects on European sites.

-5.4 The screening assessment determined that it is uncertain if in-combination effects as a result of changes in water quality and quantity could occur in relation to the Humber Estuary SAC, SPA and Ramsar site, and whether recreational impacts could occur at Birklands and Bilhaugh SAC (see Table 4.1).
+Consideration is given to mitigation measures that may be included in the Local Plan to reduce the likelihood and significance of effects on European sites.
+The screening assessment determined that it is uncertain if incombination effects as a result of changes in water quality and quantity could occur in relation to the Humber Estuary SAC, SPA and Ramsar site, and whether recreational impacts could occur at Birklands and Bilhaugh SAC (see Table 4.1).
 The Appropriate Assessment for these European sites is set out below.
-The Shadow HRA Appropriate Assessment for the Sherwood Forest ppSPA follows from paragraph 5.16.
+The Shadow HRA Appropriate Assessment for the Sherwood Forest ppSPA follows from paragraph 5.15.